cloudfoundry/community/toc/rfc/rfc-draft-pcap-bosh.md

 Add a feature to BOSH that provides a convenient network capturing mechanism for instances deployed via BOSH and easy streaming of network traffic to the user issuing the capture request.

+The main goal of the pcap feature is to allow users (BOSH operator in this case) to easily capture network traffic across multiple VMs by specifying various parameters on the BOSH CLI:
+- BOSH deployment
+- BOSH instance group(s), and optionally instance IDs
+- [pcap-filter](https://www.tcpdump.org/manpages/pcap-filter.7.html) to apply to the captured traffic.

-Capture targets are identified automatically based on metadata in the BOSH Director, i.e. their deployment, instance groups and/or specific instance IDs.
+Capture targets and their IP addresses are then identified automatically based on looking up metadata from the BOSH Director using these parameters.

+A single, combined stream of capture data is then provided as output and can be written to file or piped into another command.

 ## Problem